Sign in for a personalized NXP experience.

 PuTTY is a popular terminal emulation application.
 This program can be used to display information sent from your NXP development platform's virtual serial port.

 Explore the world with a full assortment of NXP sensor solutions.
 From accelerometers, pressure sensors, touch sensors, and many more, NXP has a sensor solution for your project.
-Find out more at Sensors
+Find out more at Sensors.

 Near Field Communication is a simple, intuitive technology that lets you interact securely with the world around you with a simple touch.
-Learn more about NXP’s NFC solutions at NFC
+Learn more about NXP's NFC solutions at NFC.

 No problem!
 Your board simply came in the old packaging and has a different out-of-box demo loaded into the flash memory.

-You should be seeing the RGB LED toggling between each of the three colors; red, blue and green.
+You should be seeing the RGB LED toggling between each of the three colors: red, blue and green.
 It's OK to move onto the next step when you're ready.

 Try proceeding to the next steps to get other example applications running on your board.
-If you still have problems, try contacting us through the NXP Community.
+If you still have problems, try contacting us through the NXP Community .

-Get Started with FRDM-K28F Development Platform - How to
+Getting Started with the FRDM-K28F Development Board

 Attach the USB Cable